Solicitors Regulation Authority

-Revelations of further incompetence swiftly followed.
-In Octobder 2025, it was revealed that, for five years, the SRA had ignored red flags concerning the failed firm SSB Law.
-Following the same, the Government announced that it was stripping the SRA of its ability to regulate AML enforcement, since its competence could no longer be trusted.
-Bradley has continued to resist calls that she take accountability for these failures and resign.
+Since 2023 the SRA has been beset by problems including damning reports into its handling of the collapsed firms Axiom Ince and SSB Law, expensive costs orders for failed prosecutions, an announcement in 2026 that fees would have to rise significantly, and a formal censure by the Legal Services Board.
+Approximately £103.5m of client money has gone missing or been misappropriated following the collapses of Axiom Ince in 2023 and PM Law in 2026.

 Background

 The profession of solicitor has been self-regulated for centuries.
 The Law Society acquired its first Royal Charter in 1831 and the new Charter in 1845 defined the Society as an independent, private body servicing the affairs of the profession like other professional, literary and scientific bodies.
 In 1834, the Society first initiated proceedings against dishonest practitioners.
 By 1907, the Society possessed a statutory disciplinary committee, and was empowered to investigate solicitors' accounts and to issue annual practising certificates.
 In 1983, the Society established the Office for the Supervision of Solicitors to deal with complaints about solicitors.

 Following the Clementi review, the SRA was formed as a Board of The Law Society, but it regulates and enforces regulation completely independently of the Law Society.
-It is not representative of, or responsive to, the profession, and it is headed by non-lawyers.
-The current Chief Executive, Paul Philip, is a career regulator who previously served the General Medical Council.
-This arrangement has produced the anomaly that in England and Wales, unlike most common law jurisdictions, solicitors are admitted by non-lawyers and receive admission certificates signed by a regulatory bureaucrat who is not a lawyer or a judge.
 The Law Society remains the approved regulator, although following the Legal Services Act 2007 a new body, the Legal Services Board (chaired by Sir Michael Pitt, a government appointee) oversees all the approved regulators including the Bar Council, which has also divested its regulatory functions into the Bar Standards Board.